sumimakito/hexo-theme-typography/README.md

 ## Customize<sup>2</sup>

 Typography uses `node-sass` and `scss-compile` to generate `.css` files for styling.
 We have provided several options such as background and foreground colors for you to choose.
-When your editing is finished, don't forget to run the commands below to re-generate the `.css` files:
+When your editing is finished, **do not** forget to run the commands below to re-generate the `.css` files:

 ```bash
 cd themes/typography